Mobile network deployment regulation

 State and Territory Planning Policies

 Some States and Territories have adopted policies that facilitate the development of certain types of mobile phone network facilities.
-In these circumstances, specific processes are followed within the framework set out under the Telecommunications Act 1997 and the Telecommunications Code of Practice 2018.
+In these circumstances, State and Territory planning provisions provide additional exemptions from the need to secure planning approval provided that facilities meet certain requirements relating to size, design or location.